 Clinical nurse specialists are registered nurses who typically hold a master’s degree along with national certification.
 They spend two to three more years in school beyond the requirements for registered nurse licensure.
 Certification indicates advanced knowledge and clinical skills specific to a specific patient population or specialized area of nursing.

 There are four nurse practitioner specialty areas: primary health care, adult, pediatric care, and anesthesia.
-After obtaining a bachelor’s degree, candidates must complete an additional two to six years of study to earn a master’s degree in nursing, or Doctorate of Nursing Practice (and many graduate schools require nurse practitioner candidates to have a few years of experience as a registered nurse).
+After obtaining a bachelor’s degree, candidates must complete an additional two to six years of study to earn a Master’s Degree in Nursing, or Doctorate of Nursing Practice (many graduate schools require nurse practitioner candidates to also have a few years of experience as a registered nurse).

 Acute Care Nurse Practitioner

-Acute care nurse practitioners need to get a Masters of Science in Nursing (MSN) degree that includes specialized ACNP coursework, and become certified by your State Board of Nursing or receive a national certification from an agency such as the American Nurses Credentialing Center or the American Academy of Nurse Practitioners.
+Acute care nurse practitioners need to get a Master's of Science in Nursing (MSN) degree that includes specialized ACNP coursework, and become certified by their State Board of Nursing, or receive a national certification from an agency such as the American Nurses Credentialing Center, or the American Academy of Nurse Practitioners.

-A nurse anesthetist (or a certified registered nurse anesthetist (CRNA)), is someone who is capable of administering anesthesia under the oversight of an anesthesiologist, surgeon, dentist, podiatrist or other qualified healthcare professional.
+A nurse anesthetist (or a certified registered nurse anesthetist (CRNA)), is capable of administering anesthesia under the oversight of an anesthesiologist, surgeon, dentist, podiatrist, or other qualified healthcare professional.

 Informatics Nurse Specialist

 Many employers prefer registered nurses for health informatics positions, because nurses already have knowledge of the medical profession.
-It is easier to train nurses on the technological aspects of the job rather than teaching someone with the technical skills all the details of the healthcare system.
-Some employers may also prefer job applicants who have earned a master’s degree in health informatics, healthcare management or quality management.
+Some employers may also prefer job applicants who have earned a Master’s Degree in Health Informatics, Healthcare Management, or Quality Management.

 Nurse educators evaluate educational programs, develop lesson plans, teach courses, and oversee students’ clinical practice.
 They may also choose to focus on areas of specialization, such as nursing informatics, geriatric nursing, or pediatric nursing.

-Most employers require nurse educators to have a minimum of a master’s degree, but mandatory doctoral nursing degrees are becoming more common, especially for those seeking tenure.
+Most employers require nurse educators to have a minimum of a master’s degree, but mandatory Doctoral Degrees in Nursing are becoming more common, especially for those seeking tenure.